tesa-klebeband/3dSage-doom-wii/README.md

 Running requires you to have a modded wii with the Homebrew Channel installed.

 Create a folder called `/apps/3dSage-doom/` on your Wii's SD-Card.
 Copy `boot.dol` and your own `level.h` to this directory.
 In the HB Channel you should now be able to load `3dSage-doom`.

+## License
+All files within this repo are released under the MIT License as per the LICENSE file stored in the root of this repo.